ZeekHuge/zeekhuge.github.io/content/post/ptp_blinky.md

 ### <u>Whats next ?</u>{#nxt}
 OK, so now you have a blinky ready and have got quite understanding of the PRUSS part.
-The next post will be about related to [Tools and Commands](/post/ptp_docs_commands_and_tools) that use while eperimenting with PRUs.
+The next post will be related to [Tools and Commands](/post/ptp_docs_commands_and_tools) that use while eperimenting with PRUs.
 They really make working with them easier.

+{{ template "_internal/disqus.html" . }}